 Google deals with all the advertisers for you.
 In return for all the work they do, they keep approximately 45% of all the advertising revenue your channel gets.

 How much money do you get per view?
 It really depends.

-- It depends on how is your audience and where they are based.
+- Who is your audience and where are they based.

-- It depends on the length of your video and how many ads you have placed in it.
+- The length of your video and how many ads you have placed in it.

 The highest-paid YouTubers

-These are some of the highest-paid YouTube stars:
+These are some of the highest-paid YouTube stars in 2019: